gabriel-dehan/WolcenExtractor/README.md

 #### Only decrypt CryXML

 To do this you can just go to `/bin` folder and use `RuneForge2.exe <sourcexml>` for XML decryption.
-Or even just drag'n'drop and XML file onto `RuneForge2.exe` in the explorer.
+Or even just drag'n'drop an XML file (or many iirc) onto `RuneForge2.exe` in the explorer.
 This will create a `.raw` file that you can then rename to `.xml`.

 ## Troubleshooting